AnonymousRendezvous/CyberShield/README.md

 Type either y/n in the "Do you want to trawl for images?" parameter.

-Specify details and accuracy from 1-10.
-Do note that the higher the number, the slower the program but the higher the accuracy.

 A known issue is rate limit error.
 In this instance, refrain from inputting higher accuracy numbers and wait for a longer time (around 5 - 10 minutes) before submitting your query again.